dojt/OSQplus100/Compiler/Documents/qiskit-background.md

 transpilation.

-The `Provider` class is for dealing with simulators, authentication etc. Each actual provider (say IQM, Julich, etc) will write implement a `Provider` class.
+The `Provider` class is for dealing with simulators, authentication etc. Each actual provider (say IQM, Julich, etc) will implement their `Provider` class.

-As an example of how to create `Backend`, here's example code taken from [https://docs.quantum.ibm.com/guides/custom-backend](https://docs.quantum.ibm.com/guides/custom-backend) showing a fake backend and a transpilation snippet, see the folder `Compiler/examples` and the example below.
+As an example of how to create `Backend`, here's code example taken from [https://docs.quantum.ibm.com/guides/custom-backend](https://docs.quantum.ibm.com/guides/custom-backend) showing a fake backend and a transpilation snippet, see the folder `Compiler/examples` and the example below.